 For homeowners insurance, market conduct analysts should consider the use of matched pair testing to evaluate whether geographic areas with a relatively high percentage of persons in protected classes are receiving the same level of service and availability and quality of product as residents of nearby geographic areas which have different racial or ethnic characteristics.
 The number of matched pair tests conducted for this purpose does not need to be statistically significant, as the tests are designed to be a snapshot of the way in which a specific company is operating at a specific moment, and not an evaluation of the marketplace as a whole.
-In matched pair testing for homeowners’ insurance purposes, two houses of similar age, construction type, style and maintenance level, but in different racially identifiable neighborhoods, are used as the basis for the test.
+In matched pair testing for homeowners’ insurance purposes, two houses of similar age, construction type, style, and maintenance level, but in different racially identifiable neighborhoods, are used as the basis for the test.
 Trained testers, whose race matches that of each neighborhood, call an insurance agent just as a bona fide homeowner would, and identify themselves as a homeowner or buyer.
-They request information and quotes about homeowners insurance, track the responses and fill out a report which is submitted to the person coordinating the test, along with any written materials subsequently received from the insurer.
+They request information and quotes about homeowners insurance, track the responses, and fill out a report which is submitted to the person coordinating the test, along with any written materials subsequently received from the insurer.
 The test coordinator reviews the results of both contacts and compares the treatment in each case to determine whether both callers were treated equally.
-(The same general concept of comparative treatment applies to auto insurance, and can be executed using testers with similar driving records calling about similar cars).
+(The same general concept of comparative treatment applies to auto insurance and can be executed using testers with similar driving records calling about similar cars).
 While the concept is simple and straightforward, quality of execution is important, and market conduct analysts should consider contracting with an entity experienced in the conduct of insurance testing, such as the National Fair Housing Alliance (NFHA).
 They may also use their own staff or contract testers.
 Training in how to conduct such tests should be sought from NFHA or other qualified organizations.

 Rating Territories